What is personalization?

 You can see that with their “like/dislike” buttons.

-Netflix uses this data to enhance their behavior-tracking algorithms and give you better and better recommendations the more you use their system.
+Netflix marketing strategies use this data to enhance their behavior-tracking algorithms and give you better and better recommendations the more you use their system.

 This positions Netflix as the premium streaming provider and gives them a lot of value that keeps compounding as time goes on.
 You wouldn’t be very eager to switch your streaming provider after using Netflix for a few months since the personalization they create by then simply outcompetes everything that’s on the market.